stalj/prg-basics/07-Arrays/06-Arrays.md

 1. A tuple in Python is an immutable, ordered collection of elements.
 Tuples are similar to lists, but unlike lists, once a tuple is created, its elements cannot be modified, added, or removed.

    Write a program that creates a tuple containing a single word ‘computation’.
 Save a tuple in a variable.
-Then, display the type of the variable.
+Then, print the type of the variable.

-1. Write a program that displays the tuple (10,20,30,40,50) in reverse order.
+1. Write a program that prints the tuple (10,20,30,40,50) in reverse order.
 Sample result:

    ```python
    Tuple: 10,20,30,40,50
    Reverse order: 50,40,30,20,10
    ```

-1. Write a program that for the tuple ("Seven", [10, 20, 30], (5, 15, 25)) displays values:
+1. Write a program that for the tuple ("Seven", [10, 20, 30], (5, 15, 25)) prints values:
    1. “Seven”
    1. 30